clrnd/win95-maze-rs/README.md

-# win95-maze-rs
+# Win 95 Maze Screensaver in Rust

-Windows 95® screensaver style maze in OpenGL and Rust.
+Win 95® screensaver-style maze in Rust with OpenGL.

-Some code take from [bwasty's](https://github.com/bwasty/learn-opengl-rs/).
+Some code take from bwasty's [learn-opengl-rs](https://github.com/bwasty/learn-opengl-rs/).